GSA/ficam-access/pages/PACS-guide.md

 *	Online Certificate Status Protocol (OCSP) Responders (Core component)

 Used to check the status of a certificate stored on a PIV Card to ensure that the certificate is valid and not revoked.
-A revoked certificate is like a driver’s license that has been suspended; it cannot be used as a valid credential for physical access to a controlled federal facility.
+A revoked certificate is like a driver’s license that has been suspended; it cannot be used as a valid credential for physical access to a controlled Federal facility.
 The PIV cardholder will be denied access by the PACS.
 OCSP Responders are required but they normally already exist as part of your current Public Key Infrastructure.

 ### **PACS Infrastructure**
 The PACS Infrastructure is made up of many compatible and interoperable hardware and software components to include: